lunkums/TheOdinProject/README.md

 For the visual repository with access to live web pages, use [GitHub pages](https://lunkums.github.io/TheOdinProject/).

 The following repository contains my submissions for assignments in [The Odin Project](https://www.theodinproject.com/).
-Each section below includes a list of points that I've learned while studying it's corresponding section in the curriculum.
+Each section below includes a list of points that I've learned while studying its corresponding section in the curriculum.
 If there is a project associated with a section, a link to my submission will be included in the heading.
 There is also a list of links to all my project submissions under the "Projects" section.

 ## Projects